From my workshop on the Estatoe River of Yancey County, North Carolina, quality craftsmanship and a unique vision meets the natural beauty of wood.

 A mid century modern design

 I seek out unique and rare woods from my region of Appalachia and from around the world to showcase the diversity of colors, textures and patterns that Nature produces.
+From custom desks to custom kitchens and everything in between, work with me to bring some of the beauty of nature into your home.

 Black Walnut paired with black resin, at home in Montana